• Skip to primary navigation

 Though the CFP covers a wide range of topics in wealth management, its concentration is narrow, making it less useful to other finance occupations.
 This accounting certification is divided into two tiers, each with two tests.

-As part of the CFP process, you must also complete an FPSC (Financial Planning Standards Council) Level 1 qualification.
+As part of the CFP process, you must complete an FPSC (Financial Planning Standards Council) Level 1 qualification.
 This certification costs around $2,000 and takes four years to get.
 The CFP has a pass rate of roughly 67 percent.

 9. Chartered Alternative Investment Analyst (CAIA) Certification